Vestibulum Semper Enim Non Eros

 We are always looking out for new members: individuals, families, clubs or associations of all kinds.
 Subscriptions are very modest and members’ meetings are collaborative and informal.
 We welcome people of all ages, particularly families.
 Being a part of twinning is a wonderful way to improve language skills and share and understand a different culture and heritage.

-It costs just £6 a year to join (children up to 16 free).
-Contact membership secretary Sarah Lever: email@example.com.
+It costs just £10 a year to join (children and students free).
+Membership secretary = Sarah Lever: email@example.com.
 Or click here to go to the 'Contact us' page where there is a link to a membership form for you to download or print.

 The historic centre of Hennebont plays host to a large weekly market and frequent cultural events.